pminina01/readthedocs/File-target.md

 ###Archival Options
 _archiveAboveSize_ - Size in bytes above which log files will be automatically archived.
 [Long](Layouts)
 Caution: Enabling this option can considerably slow down your file logging in multi-process scenarios.
 If only one process is going to be writing to the file, consider setting ConcurrentWrites to false for maximum performance.
+**Warning: combining this mode with _Archive Numbering Date_ is not supported.
+Archive files are not merged.    _ DateAndSequence_ do will work. **

 _maxArchiveFiles_ - Maximum number of archive files that should be kept.
 [Integer](Layouts) Default: 9